SquarePenguin101/www.squarepenguin.co.uk/content/wiki/osxmacports.md

 		sudo port install rtmpdump atomicparsley id3v2

-2. Install ffmpeg and mplayer
+2. Install ffmpeg

-    The default installations of ffmpeg and mplayer pull in X11, Python and other dependencies you probably don't want or need, so use the "-x11" flag to prevent building an x11 variant:
+    The default installations of ffmpeg pulls in X11, Python and other dependencies you probably don't want or need, so use the "-x11" flag to prevent building an x11 variant:

 		sudo port install ffmpeg -x11
-		sudo port install mplayer -x11

 ### Command-line Interface (CLI)